bxparks/rpn83p/docs/USER_GUIDE.md

 **Example 2: Y^X, SQRT**

-In this contrived example, we compute a function involving all three representations of complex numbers:
+In this contrived example, we compute an expression involving all three representations of complex numbers:

 ```